TIA1106/tia-agentic-ai-assistant/README.md

 # 🤖 Tia's Agentic AI Assistant

 A personalized AI chatbot built with **Streamlit**, designed to guide Tia in mastering **DSA**, **Full Stack Development**, and **Data Science**.
 The assistant adapts based on selected learning mode and gives actionable, focused replies.
-It also supports chat history persistence and auto-saves the chat to a `.txt` journal.
+It also supports chat history persistence.

 ---